 Advances in Neural Information Processing Systems (NeurIPS 2024)

-We propose MolPhenix, a model that learns a joint latent space between molecular structures and cellular morphology, significantly improving zero-shot molecular retrieval for drug discovery. *Denotes co-first authorship.
+We propose MolPhenix, a model that learns a joint latent space between molecular structures and cellular morphology, significantly improving zero-shot molecular retrieval for drug discovery.

 NeurIPS 2024 Workshop - Foundation Models for Science